-20. At no time did Kobin ever tell me, or give me the impression, that he had totally turned the case over to Ms. Reed to handle, rather than he, was that she. making decisions on what would and would not be case, that on the and she done was for responsible terminating the relationship, closing the file and for all communications with Von Ancken.
+20. At no time did Kobin ever tell me, or give me the impression, that he had totally turned the case over to Ms. Reed to handle, rather than he, was that she, making decisions on what would and would not be on the case, that done and she was responsible for terminating the relationship, closing the file and for all communications with Von Ancken.